prometheus/alertmanager/README.md

   smtp_smarthost: 'localhost:25'
   smtp_from: 'alertmanager@example.org'

-# The directory from which notification templates are read.
-templates:
-- 'template/*.tmpl'

 # The root route on which each incoming alert enters.
 route:
   # The labels by which incoming alerts are grouped together.
 For example,